emangor/boilerplate-typescript-express-postgres/README.md

 this can also be done by creating a `.env` file in the root of this project see `.env.example` for a reference

-## transpile TypeScript to the build folder
+## Transpile TypeScript to the build folder
 run `tsc`

 you can adjust transpiling settings in tsconfig.json